-8.4.
-Legally relevant measurement data, software that is critical for measurement characteristics and metrologically important parameters shall be adequately secured and protected to ensure availability, integrity and authenticity.

-Legend: a rewording and updapting of the current 8.4.
+- 8.4.
+Measurement data, software that is critical for measurement characteristics and metrologically important parameters shall be adequately secured and protected to ensure availability, integrity and authenticity. - Legend: a rewording and updapting of the current 8.4.
 Securing and protecting is required to ensure availability, integrity, and authenticity for measurement data, but also for software and metrologically important parameters.
-This is particularly relevant in the case of e-receipts.

-8.5.
-For utility measuring instruments the display of the total quantity supplied or the displays from which the total quantity supplied can be derived, whole or partial reference to which is the basis for payment, shall not be able to be reset during use.

-8.6.
-Updates of software critical for metrological characteristics without an immediate reverification is allowed under the following conditions:

-- the new version of the SW has been duly certified (as an addition to the TEC of the given measuring instrument);

-- the legal metrology authorities touched by the download are duly notified; - metrologically important parameters inclusive the measurement data remain unchanged; - no hardware seals need to be broken;

-- the software updated in logged in an audit trail with sufficient information;

-- the audit trail giving the history of SW updates is not erased during the operation.
+This is particularly relevant in the case of e-receipts. - 8.5.
+For utility measuring instruments the display of the total quantity supplied or the displays from which the total quantity supplied can be derived, whole or partial reference to which is the basis for payment, shall not be able to be reset during use. - 8.6.
+Updates of legally relevant software critical for metrological characteristics are assumed to be in conformity with this Directive without any immediate conformity assessment action without an immediate reverification is allowed under the following conditions: - the new version of the software has been duly certified (as an addition to the TEC of the given measuring instrument) and shall include the upgrade path to new version of the software: - the legal metrology authorities touched by the download are duly notified; - metrologically important parameters inclusive the measurement data remain unchanged; - no hardware seals need to be broken; - the software updated in logged in an audit trail with sufficient information; - the audit trail giving the history of software updates is not erased during the operation.
 Legend: This is a pervasive unsolved problem which might be considered to be exclusively associated with MIs in use but due to the fact that it is preceded by a change in TEC it is de iure an operation of conformity assessment under EU legislation.
 Manufacturer associations have often criticized that arrangements as to download of new SW are vastly different in the Member States.
+European

-European Commission DG GROW has expressed a view that it is a serious barrier to trade on the Single Market to be urgently solved.
+Commission DG GROW has expressed a view that it is a serious barrier to trade on the Single Market to be urgently solved.

-Legend: Software is not a measuring instrument by itself with a specific annex (unlike e.g. in Medical Device Regulation - MDR) so that some most important requirements for SW, after 30 years from drafting the current MID, should be an integral part of the Annex I to avoid any harmonization by guidance afterwards.
-They are also closely linked to practical implementations of provisions in art.
-10.1.
-Those requirements have been taken from recently launched Medical Device Regulation (MDR) so that from the legislative point of view their passage through the legislation is guaranteed.
-In the end the EC legal services should decide whether to keep them or delete them.

-8.7.
-Measuring instruments incorporating software that performs the function of a measuring instrument, shall be designed to ensure repeatability, reliability, and accuracy consistent with their designated purpose.
-In the occurrence of any fault, appropriate mitigations must be implemented to reduce subsequent risks to the lowest feasible level and to prevent degradation of performance.

-8.8.
-The software shall be developed and manufactured in accordance with the state of the art taking into account the principles of the development life cycle, risk management, including information security, verification and validation.

-8.9.
-The software that is intended to be used in combination with mobile computing platforms shall be designed and manufactured with due regard for the unique attributes of the mobile platform, such as screen size and contrast ratio, and external conditions pertaining to its use, including environmental variables and ambient light levels.

-8.10.
-The manufacturer shall specify the minimum hardware requirements, characteristics of the information technology networks, and information technology security measures, inclusive of protection against unauthorized access, that are necessary for the software to be used as intended.

-9. Information to be borne by and to accompany the instrument a) manufacturer's name, registered trade name or registered trademark and if applicable its website;
+9. Information to be borne by and to accompany the instrument and, where applicable:

-9.1.
-A measuring instrument shall be visibly inscribed with:
+- 9.1.
+A measuring instrument shall be visibly inscribed with: - a) manufacturer's name, registered trade name or registered trademark and if applicable its website;

-and, where applicable:

-b) the number of the EU-type examination certificate or the EU design examination certificate.

-c) information whether or not additional devices providing metrological results comply with the provisions of this Directive on legal metrological control.
+- b) the number of the EU-type examination certificate or the EU design examination certificate. - c) information whether or not additional devices providing metrological results comply with the provisions of this Directive on legal metrological control.